-Conditions That Will Result in Academic Probation Conditions That Must Be Satisfied During Probationary Semester Failure to receive the minimum passing grade of "B" in a Nutrition and Dietetics course.
-The student must pass each course taken during the Probationary Semester and, at the conclusion of the Probationary Semester, have at least a 3.00 cumulative quality point average ("CPQA").
-In addition, if the failed course is a required nutrition and dietetics course, the student must repeat the course the next time it is offered and receive a grade of "B" or higher.
-If the failed course is an elective course, the student must (1) either repeat the failed course the next time it is offered or take another elective course during the Probationary Semester, and (2) receive a grade of "B" of higher in the course.
+Academic Standards for Coordinated MS in Nutrition and Dietetics Conditions That Will Result in Academic Probation Conditions That Must Be Satisfied During Probationary Semester grade of B- or better in order to pass a Nutrition and Dietetics didactic Failure to receive the minimum passing grade of "B-" in a Nutrition and Dietetics didactic course The student must pass each course taken during the Probationary Semester and, at the conclusion of the Probationary Semester, have at least a 3.00 GPA.
+In addition, the student must repeat the course the next time it is offered and receive a grade of "B-" or higher.
+Students will maintain a minimum 3.00 GPA throughout the program. minimum 3.00 GPA The student must pass each course taken during the Probationary Semester with a B- or better and, at the conclusion of the Probationary Semester, have at least a 3.00 GPA.

-Students who satisfied the conditions of probation except they were unable to repeat the failed nutrition and dietetics course in the Probationary Semester because it was not offered will be returned to good academic standing for the semester following the Probationary Semester (the "Subsequent Semester"), contingent upon successfully repeating the failed nutrition and dietetics course in that semester.
-Students who do not receive a "B" or higher or a "P" (pass), as the case may be, in the failed nutrition course or fail to meet any other academic standard in the Subsequent Semester, will be dismissed from the graduate program in which the student is enrolled.
+Students who satisfied the conditions of probation except they were unable to repeat the failed nutrition and dietetics course in the Probationary Semester because it was not offered will be returned to good academic standing for the semester following the Probationary Semester (the "Subsequent")

+Semester"), contingent upon successfully repeating the failed nutrition and dietetics course in that semester.
+Students who do not receive a "B" or higher in the failed nutrition course or fail to meet any other academic standard in the Subsequent Semester, will be dismissed from the graduate program in which the student is enrolled.